junxit/us-congress-bills-114/bill.md

 >       - **(ii)** document in all requests for Federal funding, and include in the total project budget, evidence of the commitment to provide the non-Federal share through in-kind contributions.
 > - **(c)** *Invasive species management*
 >   - **(1)** *In general* Of the amounts appropriated for a fiscal year pursuant to the authorization of appropriations in subsection (a) of section 12, as amended by section 8 of the Lake Tahoe Restoration Act of 2015, not less than $800,000 shall be transferred to the Director of the United States Fish and Wildlife Service for the Aquatic Invasive Species Program and for the watercraft inspections and decontaminations described in paragraph (2).
->   - **(2)** *Description of activities* The Director of the United States Fish and Wildlife Service, in coordination with the Planning Agency, the California Department of Fish and Game, and the Nevada Department of Wildlife, shall deploy strategies consistent with the Lake Tahoe Aquatic Invasive Species Management Plan to prevent the introduction of the quagga mussel into the Lake Tahoe Basin.
+>   - **(2)** *Description of activities* The Director of the United States Fish and Wildlife Service, in coordination with the Planning Agency, the California Department of Fish and Game, and the Nevada Department of Wildlife, shall deploy strategies consistent with the Lake Tahoe Aquatic Invasive Species Management Plan to prevent the introduction and spread of aquatic invasive species into the Lake Tahoe Basin.
 >   - **(3)** *Required elements of strategies* The strategies referred to in paragraph (2) shall provide for the following:
 >     - **(A)** Combined inspection and decontamination stations shall be established in the Lake Tahoe Basin.
 As provided in paragraph (4), these stations may be operated by the States of California and Nevada, local governments, or private entities.
 >     - **(B)** Watercraft shall not be allowed to launch in waters of the Lake Tahoe Basin unless the watercraft has been inspected in accordance with the Lake Tahoe Aquatic Invasive Species Management Plan.